American Society of Plastic Surgeons

 O

-• Obturator: An intraoral device your child may wear prior to repair of the cleft lip which may assist in feeding and maintain the arch of the lip prior to repair.
+• Obturator: An intraoral device your child may wear prior to repair of the cleft lip, which may assist in feeding and maintaining the arch of the lip prior to repair.

 • Otoplasty: A surgical procedure also known as ear surgery to improve the shape, position or proportion of the ear.